nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_problems.md

 | <center>4</center> | `Significance`| The significance of the problem (that is, Major or Minor) | `free-text` |
 | <center>5</center> | `Details` | Longer human readable details for the problem | `free-text` |

-Provider systems not supporting Inactive Problems (for example, Vision) **SHALL** display a message in the Section Banner to indicate:
+Provider systems not supporting inactive problems (for example, Vision) **SHALL** display a message in the section banner to indicate:

 - Inactive problems are not supported as in the [HTML Implementation Guide - Not Supported](accessrecord_development_html_implementation_guide.html#not-supported
 ) section.